 Looking for an entry point into the exciting world of Filecoin trading?
-We'll help you though it.
+We'll help you through it.

 Filecoin trading is pretty straightforward once you get the hang of it.